 The Ohio Water Quality Standards (WQS; Ohio Administrative Code Chapter 3745-1) consist of designated uses and chemical and biological criteria designed to represent measurable properties of the environment that are consistent with the narrative goals specified by each use designation.
 Use designations consist of two broad use groups: aquatic life (i.e., aquatic community status) and human health (i.e., water supply, recreational use).
 Every named public waterbody in Ohio has an assigned aquatic use designation and there are target biological criteria for each use designation.
 The biocriteria for waterways are codified in the Ohio WQS.

 The Lake Erie watershed falls within two ecoregions - geographic regions with unique ecological characteristics.
 These are the Erie/Ontario Lake Plain (EOLP) and the Huron/Erie Lake Plain (HELP).
 Chemical and/or biological criteria are generally assigned to each use designation in accordance with the broad goals defined by each.
 This constitutes a "tiered" approach in that varying and graduated levels of protection are provided by each criterion.
 This hierarchy is especially apparent for the biological criteria.
 The aquatic life use criteria frequently control the resulting protection and restoration requirements as an emphasis on protecting aquatic life generally results in water quality suitable for all uses.
 This is why the aquatic life use criteria are emphasized in Ohio EPA biological and water quality reports (see Appendix A).

-When measuring the status of fish habitat component of this BUI, Qualitative Habitat Evaluation Index (QHEI) or Lake Quality Habitat Evaluation Index (L-QHEI) should be used to assess fish habitat quality.
-The QHEI and L-QHEI are multi-metric indices.
-There are no differences in QHEI or L-QHEI values between the two ecoregions where Ohio's AOCs are located - EOLP and HELP.

-For free-flowing areas (upstream of lacustuaries) with EWH or WWH designations, the QHEI should be used and Ohio EPA has determined the state's water quality QHEI guidance value to be equal to or greater than 60.
-This value is considered to be guidance as it has not yet been finalized or adopted in the Ohio WQS but this value represents a level of aquatic habitat that does not limit fish population quality.
+When measuring the status of this BUI, the Qualitative Habitat Evaluation Index (QHEI), Lake Quality Habitat Evaluation Index (L-QHEI) or Nearshore Quality Habitat Evaluation Index (N-QHEI) are used to assess habitat quality.
+The QHEI, L-QHEI, and N-QHEI are multi-metric indices.
+There are no differences in index values between the two ecoregions where Ohio's AOCs are located - EOLP and HELP.
+All QHEI values are considered to be guidance as they have not yet been finalized or adopted in the Ohio WQS but represent a level of aquatic habitat that does not limit fish population quality.